Search

 Communication Preferences

 Use Give InKind’s do-not-disturb section to let others know about the recipient’s communication preferences.
-Keep in mind that these preferences can be easily adjusted as the situation changes.
+Change these preferences as often as the situation evolves.

 • Phone Calls: Does the recipient want to communicate with others?
 If so, what is the best way for others to reach out – a phone call or text?
 Asking about preferences lets them know they are being thought of even if they aren’t always up for talking.
 Many people appreciate expressions of support even if they can’t respond immediately.
 Texts and cards are really nice.
-(If someone has been hospitalized, remember that cell phones may or may not be accessible.)
+(Remember cell phone access is limited during hospitalization.)

 • Visitors: Does the recipient want visitors?
 If so, when?